What does the Sea of Hands stand for and how did they originate?

 Hands in the colours of the Aboriginal and Torres Strait Islander flags, each one carrying a signature from the Citizen’s Statement, were installed in front of Parliament House in what was then the largest public art installation in Australia.

-Today, the hands symbolise community support for RECONCILIATION, RIGHTS and RESPECT.
+Today, nearly half a million Australians across the country have planted a hand in support of reconciliation.
+The hands now symbolise community support for RECONCILIATION, RIGHTS and RESPECT.

 Show your support